emacholdt/teasy_bot/README.md

 - saving of last settings
 - option for occational moving of the tea bag

+potentially
-? settings menu option
+- settings menu option
-? adjustment for cup height
+- adjustment for cup height